-"The student is eligible for appropriate accommodations related to class participation.
-Recommended accommodations include, but are not limited to, alternative methods of response and more predictable participation requests.
-This accommodation does not exempt students from participation in class.
+"Due to the nature of the student's disability, the student may be eligible for appropriate accommodations related to class participation.
+Recommended accommodations include but are not limited to alternative methods of response and more predictable participation requests.
+This accommodation does not exempt the student from participation in your course.
 Instructors are encouraged to contact the student's service provider at the Office of Disability Services to determine the appropriate level of accommodation."